-Year 1

-EDUC200A Teaching for Learning 1: Multiple Subjects (4)

-EDUC201A-B Support Supervision: Multiple Subjects (2)

-EDUC202A-B Practicum (4)

-EDUC230 Foundations of Reading (1)

-EDUC231 Integrated Literacy (3)

-Year 2

-CURR343 Curriculum for the 21st Century (3)

-EDUC 232 Universal Lesson Design in STEM (3)

-EDUC 233 Lesson Study (1)

-EDUC201C-D Support Supervision: Multiple Subjects (2)

-EDUC202C-D Practicum: Multiple Subjects (4)

-EDUC223 Examining Belief Systems as a Professional Educator (1)
+- EDUC210A Teaching for Learning 1: Single Subject (4) - EDUC21A-B Support Supervision: Single Subject (2) - EDUC212A-B Practicum: Single Subject (4) - EDUC220A-L Content Specific Pedagogy (3) - EDUC221A Planning & Assessing for Learning 1 (1) - CURR343 Curriculum for the 21st Century (3) - EDUC211C-D Support Supervision: Single Subject (2) - EDUC212C-D Practicum: Single Subject (4) - EDUC221B Planning & Assessing for Learning 2 (2) - EDUC222 Teaching for Learning in a Global Society (2) - EDUC223 Examining Belief Systems as a Professional Educator (1)

-IMPACT EDUCATION SPECIALIST PRELIMINARY TEACHING CREDENTIAL PROGRAM (30-34 UNITS)
+IMPACT INTERN EDUCATION SPECIALIST PRELIMINARY TEACHING CREDENTIAL PROGRAM (30-34 UNITS)

 The IMPACT Education Specialist Preliminary Teaching Credential Program housed within TCSJ is an accredited California Commission on Teaching Credentialing (CCTC) program that works in partnership with a consortium of local school districts.
-It is an alternative pathway to acquire a teaching credential and prepares teachers for elementary, middle, high school, and special education.
-Teachers who begin their teaching career with an Intern Credential, are employed and paid by the school district as the "teacher of record" for their classrooms, work closely with a Support Supervisor and attend evening classes in a cohort model twice a week for two years to earn a Preliminary Teaching Credential.
+It is an alternative pathway to acquire a teaching credential and prepares teachers for special education positions within elementary, middle, and high school settings.
+Teachers who begin their teaching career with an Intern Credential, are employed\ and paid by the school district as the "teacher of record" for their classrooms, work closely with a Support Supervisor and attend evening classes in a cohort model twice a week for two years to earn a Preliminary Teaching Credential.
 Interns are assisted by the TCSJ admissions office with processing Intern Credentials.

-Interns who are admitted into the TCSJ IMPACT Intern Program must be employed in a face-to-face instructional setting (minimum .5 FTE) with the same group of students on a daily or weekly basis as determined by the master schedule.
+\Interns who are admitted into the TCSJ IMPACT Intern Program must be employed in a face-to-face instructional setting (minimum .5 FTE) with the same group of students on a daily or weekly basis as determined by the master schedule.
 One-on-one/Independent Study programs do not qualify.

-Application Deadline: Early-Start-July 31, 2018 Late-Start-September 28, 2018
+Application Deadline: Early-Start-July 31, 2019 Late-Start-September 30, 2019